 This episode of Writing Excuses is brought to you by Dungeon Crawlers Radio, those nice guys who interviewed Howard at ConDuit, and then bailed Writing Excuses out when our recording equipment didn’t make it to the show.

-This entry was posted on Sunday, July 26th, 2009 at 6:24 pm and is filed under Conventions.
+This entry was posted on Sunday, July 26th, 2009 at 6:24 pm and is filed under Theory and Technique.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.